PiotrWojniak/MS2/README.md

 # Design

 ## Colours
-+Navbars and footer background colour in sky blue +Buttons in yellow and change to orange when hover
++ Navbars and footer background colour in sky blue
++ Buttons in yellow and change to orange when hover

 ## Typography
-+Roboto:ital - to style inside button text and navigation bar menu, +Tangerine - to style all headings
++ Roboto:ital - to style inside button text and navigation bar menu,
++ Tangerine - to style all headings
-+Bodoni Moda - to style all other contents
++ Bodoni Moda - to style all other contents

 ## Background image